fecet/vicode/README.md

 #### Automatic Environment Variable Setting in Vim

-When you start a ShareEdit session in Vim using the `:ShareEditStart` command, the plugin will automatically:
+When you start a Vicode session in Vim using the `:VicodeStart` command, the plugin will automatically:

 1. Start the WebSocket server
 2. Get the port number
-3. Set the `SHAREEDIT_SERVER` environment variable to `localhost:<port>` (which will be detected by the VSCode extension)
+3. Set the `VICODE_ADDRESS` environment variable to `localhost:<port>` (which will be detected by the VSCode extension)
 4. Store the server information in the Lua module

 This means any VSCode instance launched from this Vim session will automatically connect to the correct server without prompting.

-You can check the current server address with the `:ShareEditShowServer` command in Vim.
+You can check the current server address with the `:VicodeShowServer` command in Vim.

 #### Accessing Server Information in Lua